Chimpdu/clinic_database_neo4j_mongoDB/README.md

 ### username/password: "d" + {doctor's personnumer}

 Similarly, a normal user account will be auto created for a patient when a patient is inserted.
+In addition, patients are further restricted that they cannot view the data stored in the database, but can view/send messages from/to their doctors and manage their account settings.
 ### username/password: "p" + {patient's personnumer}

 ## Change account settings